 John’s Bread is a new micro bakery specializing in sourdough/naturally leavened, whole grain breads, baked in small batches by myself, Mountain Bounty founder John Tecklin.
 All organic ingredients, of course.
 All breads are slow fermented for over 24 hours with my sourdough starter.
 No commercial yeast.
 My goal is to make whole grain sourdough breads with a light, moist, and custardy interior crumb structure, that highlight the pure grain flavors without being overly sour.
 The breads contain nothing but flour, water, and salt (except the ones with seeds, nuts, or other noted ingredients).
-To the extent that they are available, I use whole stone milled flours from grains grown in CA. My dream is to one day mill my own flour.
+To the extent that they are available, I use whole stone milled flours from grains grown in CA. I mill some of my flour myself and my dream is to soon mill all my own flour.

 Why Whole Grain and SourDOugh?

 Just like with farming, where I view organic as merely the starting point where we begin to explore quality, I take the health benefits of whole grains and the long slow fermentation of the sourdough process for granted.
 Beyond this, my pursuit of bread is about taste.
 I admit that for many years I baked bread that was mostly white.
 I didn’t believe that whole grain breads could be tasty.
 I thought they would be dense, dry, crumbly and otherwise no fun.
 But I’m always looking for a challenge and with the inspiration of some friends, I finally started experimenting seriously with whole grains.
 Many of my early trials yielded terrible bread.
 It took years, but eventually I began to understand that while whole grains are much more challenging, with the right approach, they have the potential to yield much tastier and more interesting bread.

 We have 9 bread options to choose from.
 To see photos & descriptions, click on the “Order Now” button below.

 Bread is only available for Western Nevada County, Wednesday pickups.